The 2020 Times/Chicken House long list is here!

 Enter The Times/Chicken House Children’s Fiction Competition

-We no longer accept unsolicited manuscripts, but we do offer unpublished and unagented writers of children's fiction the chance to submit their work to the annual Times/Chicken House Children’s Fiction Competition.
+We no longer accept unsolicited manuscripts, but we do offer unpublished and unagented writers of children's fiction the chance to submit their work to the annual Times/Chicken House Children's Fiction Competition.
 We're looking for original ideas, a fresh voice, a diverse range of entries and stories that children will love!
-We’d particularly like to encourage entry for BAME writers and others from underrepresented backgrounds.
+We'd particularly like to encourage entry for BAME writers and others from underrepresented backgrounds.
+The competition will close for entries on 1 February 2021 at 11.59pm GMT.

 - About The Times/Chicken House Competition